webpy/webpy.github.com/hosts.md

 # hosts

-How to's on getting web.py on the folowing hosts
+How to's on getting web.py on the following hosts:

 * [WebFaction](/WebFaction)
 * [TextDrive](/TextDrive)